+We understand the property is connected to the mains water supply.
+Where visible, pipework was of a copper and uPVC manufacture.
+Shower Room facilities provide electric shower cubicle, toilet and wash hand basin.
+Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Drainage is assumed to be to a septic tank.
-The system has not been inspected and condition, legal and environmental issues have not been investigated.
-For the purposes of the valuation, all are assumed to be satisfactory.
+There are open fires in the Living Room and end Bedroom.
+There is an electric panel heater fitted in the Shower Room.
+There is a pre-lagged hot water tank fitted in the cupboard in the Shower Room.
+Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
+No tests whatsoever were carried out to the system or appliances.
+Drainage is understood to be to a private system. the system has not been inspected and condition, legal and environmental issues have not been investigated.
+For the purposes of the valuation all are assumed to be satisfactory.
 Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
-There are no fire, smoke or burglar alarms.
+There are detectors fitted in the hall, living room and kitchen.
 Visually inspected.
 No test whatsoever were carried out to any systems or appliances.
 There is now a requirement in place for compliant interlinked fire, smoke and heat detectors in residential properties.
 The new fire smoke and alarm standard came into force in Scotland in February 2022, requiring a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
 A heat alarm also requires to be installed in each kitchen.
 The alarms need to be ceiling mounted and interlinked.
 Where there is a carbon fuelled appliance such as a boiler, open fire or wood burner etc. a carbon monoxide detector is also required.
-The surveyor will only comment on the presence of a smoke detector etc. but will not test them, ascertain if they are in working order, interlinked and / or fully compliant with the fire and smoke alarm standard that was introduced in 2022.
-The property is vacant, fully furnished and most floors are covered.
-Parts of the property which are covered, unexposed or inaccessible cannot be guaranteed to be free from defect.
-Random testing for dampness was undertaken internally with the use of a moisture meter where accessible and considered appropriate.
-There is no access to the roof space.
-Furniture, personal effects (particularly in cupboards) and floor coverings have not been moved.
+The surveyor will only comment on the presence of a smoke detector etc. but will not test them, ascertain if they are in working order, interlinked and / or fully compliant with the fire and smoke